jkomoros/CASsim/README.md

 			"description": "This option is a string"
 		},
 	],
+	//Hide (optional) is a function that is passed the values of the _parent_ (meaning it can inspect its siblings values).
+	//If it returns true, it will be hidden from the UI (although values in it will still be there) "hide": parentValues => parentValues.type == 'foo'
 	//Whether the field is allowed to just not be provided.
 Defaults to false "optional": false,
 	//If default is true, then if the value is not provided by the user (which is only allowed if optional:false), then the